jthmiller/shell-novice/_episodes/06-script.md

 ~~~
 {: .output}

-Sure enough,
+- New macs might use a more recent version of shell, called zsh.
+But bash should still work

-our script's output is exactly what we would get if we ran that pipeline directly.
+When you call the `bash` command, terminal is running the script in the first position in a bash environment that knows all of the bash commmands

-What if we want to select lines from a different file?
+If we want to select lines from a different,
-We could edit `middle.sh` each time to change the filename,
+ee could edit `middle.sh` each time to change the filename,
 but that would probably take longer than typing the command out again
 in the shell and executing it with a new file name.
-Instead, edit `middle.sh` and make it more versatile:
+Instead, edit `middle.sh` and make it more versatile, and accept a user designated file instead:

 ~~~
 $ vim middle.sh